joshlk/addressbase_wrangle/README.md

 3. Specify the full path to the directory `zip_extract`

 ## Licence
-This text, guide and tool is public domain, except:
-* Anythin that has been sourced from OS which includes:
+This text, guide and tool is public domain, except anything that has been sourced from OS (and therefore under their licence) which includes:
     * [AddressBasePremium_RecordSplitter.py](https://s3-eu-west-1.amazonaws.com/osproducts/AddressBase/AddressBase_Scripts.zip)
     * [Header files stored in `zip_extract` directory](https://www.ordnancesurvey.co.uk/docs/product-schemas/addressbase-premium-header-files.zip)